 Bring to mind driving and, if that doesn’t have too many anxious associations, remember a time when you suddenly ‘woke up’ and realized several miles had gone by without full conscious awareness.
 Whether it was a focus on what was coming, that meeting or event, or what had happened previously, a missed opportunity or action unfulfilled, the present in which all that thinking was occurring slipped on by without your noticing.
 What sights were missed?
 Who passed us by?
 What dangers did we ignore?
 An entire section of life, a whole area of living, passed in a blur of contemplating everything but what was happening right in front of us.

-Without a clear sense of where we currently are, what shape our life is in, it is profoundly difficult to engage in that nourishing practice called gratitude.
+Without a clear sense of where we currently are it is profoundly difficult to engage in that nourishing practice called gratitude, being thankful for what is.
 Rather than simply a declaration said over the dinner table or engaged in on Thanksgiving, gratitude can be a lifelong practice reminding us to not lose sight of what’s directly around us.

 The past is a recall of events seen through the lens of our current situation, removing us from contemplating what we already have.
 The future is a projection of our current hopes and concerns, removing us from consideration of our current situation.
 Both cast our vision away from the grounded reality of our current relational self, the very narrative that holds the potential to travel these roads in different ways.
 Think of turning a telescope to look upon a night sky, it is precisely where the lens or present is located that will determine what is seen through the other end.
 If we forget how powerful the present is, we may never shift our imagination to contemplate the rest of the sky above.